IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Experiments and Discussion

 \subsection{Experiments on Real-world Data}

-The experimented image datasets include MNIST, stackedMNIST, CIFAR-10, CIFAR-100, and STL-10.
-For all experiments, the model is trained for 300 epochs with a batch size of 256 and 0.0002 learning rate.
-We adopt different architectures to evaluate our model, which mainly follow the previous studies~\citep{dcgan,BuresCVPR2020, dieng2019prescribed}.
+The experimented image datasets include MNIST~\cite{lecun1998gradient}, Stacked MNIST~\cite{unrollGAN}, CIFAR-10~\cite{cifar}, STL-10~\cite{coates2011analysis}, LSUN~\cite{yu15lsun} and CELEBA~\cite{liu2015faceattributes}.
+We adopt different architectures to evaluate our model, mainly following the previous studies~\cite{dcgan,de2021bures,miyato2018spectral}.
+All the compared models are trained in 100K steps.
+Details about the network architectures are presented in Appendix~\ref{app:realArchitectures}.
+We generally adopt $p$-norm distance as $M$-D Gaussian loss.
+Please refer to Appendix~\ref{app:details} for more details.

-All the compared models are trained in 100K steps and the results are calculated based on 10K generated images for CIFAR-10, CIFAR-100 and STL-10~\citep{coates2011analysis}.
-Detailed information about the network architectures for experiments is presented in Appendix~\ref{app:realArchitectures}.
-Here we use $p$-norm distance as $M$-D Gaussian loss.
-It is worth noting that our IID-GAN rarely encounters training failures e.g. gradient explosion which most other compared methods struggle during training.
-Besides, for the evaluation, we adopt the popular Inception Score (IS)~\citep{SalimansArxiv16} and Fréchet Inception Distance (FID)~\citep{FIDICLR17} as quantitative metrics.
-Mode Score (MS)~\citep{ModeScoreICLR17} is adopted to make full use of information from real datasets for reasonable evaluation.
-Following \citet{richardson2018gans}, JSD is used to measure the similarity between the generated distribution and the real distribution.
+\textbf{Metrics.} We use Inception Score (IS)~\cite{SalimansArxiv16} and Fréchet Inception Distance (FID)~\cite{FIDICLR17}.
+Following \cite{richardson2018gans}, JSD measures the distribution distance between generated images and real images through clustering, which generally capture the distribution of image modes, thus it is more diversity related.
 For easily distinguishable datasets like MNIST, we use the number of covered modes and reverse KL for evaluation.
-The training details are in Appendix~\ref{app:details} .

-\textbf{Training stability for IID-GAN.} As shown in Fig.~\ref{fig:MNIST}, the generation quality and KL divergence are evaluated on MNIST. $1$-D and $M$-D IID-GAN can lead to less mode imbalance (which is evaluated by KL divergence) and higher quality than VAE, while VEEGAN is unstable and often fails to successfully generate in case of bad initialization.
+\textbf{Training stability.} In Fig.~\ref{fig:MNIST}, the generation quality and KL divergence are evaluated on MNIST.
+The generation quality is defined as the ratio of high-confidence samples evaluated by a trained classifier. $1$-D and $M$-D IID-GAN can lead to less mode imbalance (which is evaluated by KL divergence) and higher quality than VAE, while VEEGAN is unstable and often fails to successfully generate in case of bad initialization.

-\textbf{Evaluation Results.} In addition to MNIST, the results of stacked MNIST are shown in Table~\ref{tab:mnsit}, which is evaluated by Mode Number, KL divergence and FID.
-The KL divergence calculation is based on the classification results by the classifier proposed by ~\citep{dieng2019prescribed}.
-Table~\ref{table:Real} shows the experimental results of CIFAR-10 and CIFAR-100.
-We evaluate the generations of IID-GAN with IS and FID, comparing with UnrolledGAN~\citep{unrollGAN}, VEEGAN~\citep{VEEGANnips17}, GDPP and DP-GAN~\citep{pei2021dp}.
-The generation of STL-10 is evaluated in Table~\ref{tab:stl10}.
-These experimental results exhibit the superiority of IID-GAN.